sonnygithub2017/music_supabasempc_db_auth/README.md

 - **User-Specific Likes**: When signed in, your likes are saved to your account
 - **Visual Feedback**: Filled red heart for liked tracks, outline for unliked
 - **Database Storage**: All likes are stored securely in Supabase with track metadata
+- **Persistent Likes**: Your liked tracks persist across sessions when authenticated

 ### 🔐 User Authentication
 - **Sign Up & Sign In**: Create an account or sign in with email and password